Heart scan (coronary calcium scan)

 During the procedure

 Before the scan begins, the technician attaches sensors, called electrodes, to your chest.
-These connect to an electrocardiogram (ECG or EKG), which records your heart activity during the exam and coordinates the timing of X-ray pictures between heartbeats, when the heart muscles are relaxed.
+These connect to a device that records your heart activity during the exam and coordinates the timing of X-ray pictures between heartbeats, when the heart muscles are relaxed.

 During the heart scan, you lie on your back on a movable table, which slides into the tubelike CT scanner.
 Your head is outside the scanner the whole time.
 The exam room will likely be cool.